javi-jimenez/gcodis/packages/README.md

 Guifi-Community-Distro packages and metapackages
 ================================================

-This directory (will) contains the packages and metapackages for the entire Guifi-Community-Distro community-cloud software system.
+This directory (will) contain the packages and metapackages for the entire Guifi-Community-Distro community-cloud software system.

 Metapackages
 ------------